oracle-livelabs/adb/shared/adb-autonomous-data-guard/adb-autonomous-data-guard.md

 # Enable Disaster Recovery Using Autonomous Data Guard or Backup-Based Disaster Recovery

+_**Important:** This lab uses features which are not available on Oracle's Always Free databases or on the Oracle LiveLabs Sandbox hosted environments (the Green button).
+If you run this lab using an Always Free database or a LiveLabs Sandbox environment, you can only review the steps and later practice the steps using your organization’s own tenancy._

 ## Introduction

 In this lab, you will learn about 2 types of Disaster Recovery features in Autonomous Database Serverless.